 1. Ask yourself, “How would I feel if my friends chose to stay home instead of hanging out?”

 As an introvert, you can probably think of a million reasons why they’d want to stay home.
 You wouldn’t be hard on them.
 So why are you so hard on yourself?

 Sometimes it’s difficult to give yourself the benefit of the doubt you so often give to others.
 If they know you, they should understand & respect that you have your own reasons.

 My favorite way to do this is by using the MindNode app.
 If you don’t have an iPad, you can easily mind map on a piece of paper or a whiteboard.
 It can be anything from a low-key hangout to scrolling through Pinterest for hours.

 If you know you’re spending time doing what makes you happy, then it’s hard to feel like you’re making the wrong decision.

 Maybe you just don’t like bars cause it’s too loud to catch up with friends.
 If you’d rather meet up at a new restaurant, that’s perfectly valid.
 Find those activities that give you long-term value & fulfillment from multiple sources (your friends, family, coworkers, classmates, and especially from within).

-Make sure your weeks are filled with a good variety & balance of these activities, so you don’t feel guilty for choosing yourself every now and then.'Don’t let others’ opinions act as a measuring stick for your self-worth.'Click To Tweet
+Make sure your weeks are filled with a good variety & balance of these activities, so you don’t feel guilty for choosing yourself every now and then.'Sometimes it's difficult to give yourself the benefit of the doubt you so often give to others.'Click To Tweet